polyfy/polylith/readme.md

 This can be useful when we don't want to run the same brick tests for all our projects, as a way to get a faster test suit.

+### How tests are executed

+Let's start with the development project.
+The main purpose of this project is to allow us to work with our code from an IDE using a single REPL.
+When doing that, the project must be set up in a way that it's 100% compatible with tool.deps and the IDE integration.
+This is also the reason we have to add the test paths explicitly in `./deps.edn` and often also the `src` and `resources` paths so that the IDE integration will work in all environments.

+The `./deps.edn` config file sets up all our paths and dependencies, and when we include the `dev` and `test` aliases (and sometimes `profile` aliases, described in the next section) we instruct tools.deps what source code and libraries should be accessible from our IDE and REPL.
+When this is set up correctly, we are also able to run our tests from the REPL, which will have access to all `test` and `src` code.
+Libraries that are defined in the `src` context will therefore automatically be accessible when running the tests.
+Additional libraries that are only used from the tests should be defined in the `test` context.

+But we can also run tests using `poly test`, `clj -M:poly test`, or `clojure -M:poly test`.
+When we run the `test` command, the tool will detect what component, bases and projects that have been affected since the last stable point in time.
+Based on this information, it will go through all the affected projects, one at a time, and run the component, base and project tests that are included in each project.
+That set of tests will be executed in isolation from its own class loader which will speed up the test execution but also make it more reliable.
+Libraries from both the `src` and `test` context (and libraries that they depend on) will be used when the tests are executed.
+The development project can also be used to run tests, but that's not its main purpose.

+The libraries to use in each project when running the `poly test` command is the sum of all library dependencies that are defined in all the components and bases (either indirectly via `local/root` or directly by using `:deps`/`extra-deps`).
+If a library is defined more than once in the set of bricks and projects, then the latest version of that library will be used, if not overridden by `:override-deps`.

+At the project level (except for the development project) we only need to define the libraries that are not defined in the included bricks, which can be libraries like clojure itself, `org.clojure/clojure`, that we don't want to repeat in all our bricks.

 ## Profile

 When working with a Polylith system, we want to keep everything as simple as possible